Updated June 6, 2023

 There is no way you can get COVID-19 from the vaccine.
 The novel coronavirus vaccine includes a small fragment of messenger RNA (mRNA) that encodes for a small portion of the protein.
 The mRNA can’t replicate, and it's very unstable so it doesn't last long.
 It can't cause COVID-19.
 None of the COVID-19 vaccines currently in development in the U.S. use the live virus that causes COVID-19.

-We do not have long-term safety data of these COVID-19 vaccines since they have only been studied in humans for about 6 months.
+We do not have long-term safety data of these COVID-19 vaccines since they have only been studied in humans for a couple years.
 However, unexpected long-term safety issues have not been found in any licensed vaccines, even after decades of study.
 There are several vaccine safety monitoring systems in the U.S., and there will be expanded COVID-19 vaccine safety monitoring.